-A. For a vehicle to be eligible for in field service level upgrade, when not in use the vehiclemust be stored in an environment that does not have an average temperature <45 degrees nor > 85 degrees.

-(\) "In-Field Service Level Upgrades" as referred to in this policy implies services above the level of careprovided by the initial responding agency.
+- A. For a vehicle to be eligible for in field service level upgrade, when not in use the vehiclemust be stored in an environment that does not have an average temperature <45 degrees nor > 85 degrees. - (\) "In-Field Service Level Upgrades" as referred to in this policy imply services above the level of care provided by the initial responding agency.
 This may include a higher-level ambulance or higher-level alternate response vehicle.
-The closest available 24- hour coverage higher-level agency shall always be requested.
+The closest available higher-level vehicle shall always be requested.